Dally Messenger: The Dally M Medal

+Royal Agricultural Society Shield

-In 2004, the Royal Agricultural Society Shield held by Messenger's family became part of the National Museum of Australia collection.
+In 2004, the original (first 6 years) premiership trophy, the Royal Agricultural Society Shield, presented to Dally Messenger personally in 1914 and held by Messenger's family became part of the National Museum of Australia collection.

+Formal reinstatement by The Australian Rugby Union

 In 2007, a century after he was shunned by rugby union for switching to rugby league for 180 pounds, his playing record was formally reinstated.